 Credits – A list of people who have made valuable contributions to Ride Rater.
 If you would like to join them, get it touch.

-Links – We choose to share links with a select number of active websites that we have a good relationship with, usually at least inclusive of mutual linking back to Ride Rater.
+Links – We choose to share links with a select number of active websites that we have a good relationship with, which is usually at least inclusive of mutual linking back to Ride Rater.

 Mailing List – If you would like to receive occasional updates from the editorial team – and certainly not spam or commercial offers – you can add your email address to our mailing list.

-Rumours – Nothing that appears on this page has been confirmed and should be treated with caution.
-It should however be noted that we do have a target that the majority of the rumours posted are accurate.
-Postings are made at the discretion of the editor and are based on various sources.
+Rumours – Nothing that appears in this section has been confirmed, and postings should be treated with caution.
+It should however be noted that we do have a target that the majority of the rumours posted here are accurate.
+Postings are made at the discretion of the Editor and are based on various sources which cannot be discussed.

-We tend to focus on news concerning thrill/adult/dark rides.
-We often do not typically mention developments featuring rides and attractions specifically aimed at young children.
+We tend to focus on news concerning rides that could be categorised as thrill, dark and family rides.
+We do not typically mention developments featuring rides and attractions specifically aimed at very young children.
 For example, you may not see a great deal concerning Legoland Windsor on the website.
-Inclusion of family-orientated attractions may from time-to-time be included in Ride Rater’s scope, at the discretion of the editor.

 Our news articles are written in a formal style utilising a high level of English grammar.
-Due to this, we consider the website’s target age group to be 18 years and older.
-However we still welcome visitors of all ages to our website and social networking pages.
+Due to this, we consider the website’s target age group to be 18 years and above.
+However, we still welcome visitors of all ages to our website and social networking pages.

 In our News articles, we endeavour to factually report stories in the public and/or theme park/ride enthusiast’s interest.
 These articles occasionally include news of accidents, injuries and serious malfunctions of rides and attractions.

 Our Editorial Opinion articles are specifically the personal opinions of the Editor, and may not contain factual information throughout.

-Reviews – these articles feature our assessment of new rides and attractions, and will be accompanied by a star rating.
-Note that these articles will not necessarily contain entirely factual information.
+Reviews are articles feature our assessment of new rides and attractions, and will be accompanied by a star rating.
+Note that these articles will not necessarily contain entirely factual information throughout.